-Collins offered these tips, all of which will be easy with a kitten (“With an adult cat,” Peters writes, “you follow all the same procedures, but you must go much slower”):
+These tips will be easy with a kitten.
+With an adult cat, you follow all the same procedures, but you must go much slower:

 - As early as possible in your cat’s life, get him used to different people and environments.

 - Use a cat harness and leash to go out into the world, and give your cat treats and playtime in each new environment.
-(Learn more about harness training your cat here.)

 - Take practice trips to the vet once or twice a week — your cat won’t be examined, but you’ll give him treats and let him get used to the place.
 (See more about keeping your cat calm in the car here.)